VJ Patterson: Reception

 For his portrayal of VJ, Dean was nominated for Best Young Actor at the 2008 and 2009 Inside Soap Awards.
 VJ's name has been a source of amusement to some critics, with one calling him "unfortunately named" and another believing that he was named after an "early model Holden".
 Linda Barnier and Ben Doherty from the Newcastle Herald wrote that they understood his name to be short for "Video Disc Jockey", while the Sun Herald Brian Courtis thought he had been "sensitively named".
 A reporter for the Sunday Mail dubbed the character a "hideous brat".

 Gary Gillatt from Inside Soap bemoaned VJ's 2014 recast, saying "Are we really supposed to believe these Summer Bay 'kids' are the same age?
 VJ now looks about 10 years older than Jett!"
 Claire Crick from Digital Spy put the recast on her list of eight soap opera recasts that did not "work out", writing that viewers "loved the bond that Felix Dean clearly had with Ada Nicodemou" and that fans were "outraged" by the recast.
-Crick added that "producers decided they wanted VJ to have a more grown-up look – and they certainly achieved that!" and noted that whilst Little did "did slowly win fans over" by the time of his own departure, some fans had never accepted the recast.
+Crick added that "producers decided they wanted VJ to have a more grown-up look – and they certainly achieved that!" and noted that whilst Little did "slowly win fans over" by the time of his own departure, some fans had never accepted the recast.

 In November 2021, three critics for The West Australian placed VJ at number 26 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
 Of the character, they stated: "Born to Leah and Vinnie, little Vinnie Jr, aka VJ, has been a Summer Bay mainstay for more than two decades.
 Over the years various kid actors have jumped into his skin, but Matthew Little, who joined as grown-up VJ, really made the part his own.
 He's out there somewhere still, and we eagerly await his return.
 Again."